gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 **Anthropic selection:**
 The Higgs mass is fine-tuned
-because only in universes with light Higgs bosons does complex chemistry — and life — exist.
+because only in universes with light Higgs bosons does complex chemistry, and life, exist.

 We cannot falsify this.
 Many physicists find it unsatisfying.